 Combine that with the fact that Bond, nor M are ever challenged on this adventure mentally, not psychically.
 Supposedly Silva is a Joker like character.
 There as tormentor and tempter.
 To show that the world of bad and good are more alike then you think.
 So when Bond and M go through this merry ride, they never flinch in who they are.
 Even with amounting evidence and events for Bond to be apprehensive and for M to be shrouded in guilt.
 They still pass every event and revelation as if it was child's play.

 Bond is back, better than ever, but that's not saying a lot.
-The series has a way to go, if its going to make a real bust with audiences, critics and maybe awards shows one day.
-Because "Skyfall" is a good start, but we had said the same exact thing about "Casino Royale" and here we are now.
+The series has a way to go if its going to make a real bust with audiences, critics and maybe awards shows one day.
+Because "Skyfall" is a good start, but we had said the same exact thing about "Casino Royale" and here we are again.